-Our feet work hard all day.
+Our feet work hard all day, just like we do!
 They get crammed into tight shoes, walk on hard surfaces, pound in heels and run on unstable ground.
-Issues like plantar fasciitis, Achilles tendonitis, arch pain and foot cramps often result from the stress on our feet.
-Simple stretching and strengthening exercises can stimulate blood flow, build strength for stability and relieve tightness in the feet.
+Issues like plantar fasciitis, Achilles tendonitis, arch pain, and foot cramps often result from the stress on our feet.
+Simple stretching and strengthening exercises can stimulate blood flow, build strength for stability, and relieve tightness in the feet.
 Here are some easy exercises you can do wherever and whenever you’re sitting.
 Kick off those shoes and try these deskercises!

 - Leg Ups: Be seated in a chair, keep your back straight and sit at 90 degrees.
 Raise your leg and foot parallel to the floor.
 Flex and point toes, repeat 5 times each side.